ScopeLift/scopelint/README.md

 ## Limitations

-1. This tool is currently opinionated and does not let you configure it's behavior.
+This tool is currently opinionated and does not let you configure it's behavior.
-2. It's regex-based, so it may not be perfect&mdash;for example, it doesn't care that code is commented out.